JimmyBlundell/order-book/README.md

 * name: root
 * password: password
 * port: 3306
-* database: Create a schema titled 'rss-feed-db'
+* database: Create a schema titled 'order-book-db'
 * Done.
 The typeorm package will seed the database appropriately for you when you start up the backend server

 ### Installing